 There are thousands of motor vehicle accidents throughout this country every day.
 Even in the wake of reduced traffic due to the Covid-19 pandemic, there are nevertheless hundreds of motor vehicle accidents in Maryland every week.
-These accidents and incidents run the gamut from relatively minor “tappers” / “fender-benders” that don't leave substantial physical evidence of damage or corresponding injury, to catastrophic accidents, at speed, which damage and destroy vehicles and bodies.
+As attorney Eric T. Kirk will tell you these accidents and incidents run the gamut from relatively minor “tappers” / “fender-benders” that don’t leave substantial physical evidence of damage or corresponding injury, to catastrophic accidents, at speed, which damage and destroy vehicles and bodies.

 Every successful Maryland car accident claim has two key components:

 The individual seeking compensation must have sustained an objectively verifiable personal injury in the accident.